-A caliby is a type of coat colour/pattern which consists of areas of orange (red) and brown tabby with white.
+A caliby cat is the coat coloration of a cat and is not a stand-alone breed.
+Caliby cats have the coloration of a calico mixed with a tabby—typically areas of orange (red) and brown tabby with white.
 The name is a mix of calico + tabby = caliby.

-Caliby cats can display the classic, mackerel or spotted tabby pattern.
-The photo below shows a caliby with spotted markings.
+Caliby cats can display the classic, mackerel, or spotted tabby pattern:

 What breed is a caliby cat?

-The caliby is a coat colour/pattern and not a breed and can be found in mixed breed cats as well as some breeds of cat that accept all coat colours and patterns.
+The caliby is a coat color or pattern, not a breed of cat.
+The caliby coat color can be found in mixed breed cats and purebred cats.
 This includes the Devon Rex, Cornish Rex, Exotic Shorthair, Persian, Oriental shorthair, Manx, American Curl, American Wirehair, Munchkin, and Scottish Fold.

 Are caliby cats rare?